OctopusDeploy/docs/docs/shared-content/rollbacks/zero-configuration-rollback.include.md

 Re-deploying the previous release will re-run the deployment process as it existed when that release was created.
 By default, the deploy package steps (such as deploy to IIS or deploy a Windows Service) will extract to a new folder each time a deployment is run, perform the [configuration transforms](/docs/projects/steps/configuration-features/structured-configuration-variables-feature.md), and [run any scripts embedded in the package](/docs/deployments/custom-scripts/scripts-in-packages/index.md).

 :::hint
-Zero Configuration Rollbacks should work for a good chunk of our customers.
+Zero Configuration Rollbacks should work for most our customers.
 However, your deployment process might need a bit more fine tuning.
 The rest of this guide is focused on disabling specific steps during a rollback process.
 :::